Molly Duffy, Ph.D.

 Midtown + Brooklyn Heights + Virtual

-As a therapist, I aim to empower my clients and help increase their understanding of themselves, their emotions, their past experiences, and their relationships.
-Wherever you may be in your life or therapeutic journey, I will support you and join you to help you take the next steps towards personal growth.
+As a therapist, I strive to empower my clients and deepen their understanding of themselves, their emotions, their relationships, and past experiences.
+Wherever you are in your life or therapeutic journey, I will support you and walk alongside you as you take meaningful steps towards growth and healing.

-I am experienced in working with adults, adolescents, and families with a wide range of presenting concerns including but not limited to: depression, anxiety, trauma, self-harm, identity issues, and relationship challenges.
-I welcome clients of all racial and cultural backgrounds as well as individuals in the LGBTQIA+ community.
+I work with adults, adolescents, and couples navigating a wide range of concerns, including depression, anxiety, trauma, self-harm, identity exploration, life transitions, and relationship challenges.
+I welcome clients from all racial and cultural backgrounds as well as individuals in the LGBTQIA+ community.

 Training